VISAGIE-SIPHOKAZI/CMPG323Project3_37263749/README.md

 # CMPG323Project3_37263749
 ### Project Description: CRUD Application Enhancements with Repository Pattern
 This project focuses on enhancing an existing web application that manages Client and Project data using CRUD (Create, Read, Update, Delete) functionality.
-You'll have the option to work with either an ASP.NET MVC or a Blazor solution, depending on your preference.
+I workED with either an ASP.NET MVC
 ### Project Goals:

-Improve Code Structure: Implement the Repository Pattern to separate data access logic from the controllers, promoting cleaner and more maintainable code.
+Improve Code Structure: I implemented the Repository Pattern to separate data access logic from the controllers, promoting cleaner and more maintainable code.
-Enhance Code Practices: Apply best practices for coding and design patterns to improve the overall quality of the application.
+Enhance Code Practices: I then applied  practices for coding and design patterns to improve the overall quality of the application.
-Version Control and Documentation: Utilize GitHub for version control and maintain a well-documented ReadMe.md file to explain project functionalities and user instructions.
+Version Control and Documentation: i used GitHub for version control and maintain a well-documented ReadMe.md file to explain project functionalities and user instructions.
-Azure Deployment: Deploy the final application to Azure App Service for secure and accessible web hosting.
+Azure Deployment: I deployed the final application to Azure App Service for secure and accessible web hosting.

 ### Technology Options of Choice: